JanWilczek/wolf-sound-blog/_posts/podcast/2025-xx-xx-victor-zappi.md

 ## Introduction

 Victor Zappi is a creator, researcher, and educator at the intersection of music, technology, and interaction design.
-He is an Assistant Professor of Music Technology at Northeastern University and a key developer behind the innovative Bela hardware platform from his time at Queen Mary University of London's prestigious Centre for Digital Music (C4DM).
+He is currently an Assistant Professor of Music Technology at Northeastern University.
+In his career, among others, he worked on the Bela hardware platform during his time at Queen Mary University of London's prestigious Centre for Digital Music (C4DM).

 I had the pleasure of meeting Victor at the DAFx 2024 conference, where we immediately connected over his paper on running neural networks on Android devices.
-Our conversation in this episode explores his fascinating journey through academia and his hands-on projects pushing the boundaries of what's possible with interactive audio.

-In this episode, we dive deep into the philosophy behind the Bela platform, the concept of "appropriation" in musical instruments, and his work on bringing low-latency, real-time audio to everyday Android devices with the LDSP framework.
+It turned out he used [my Android wavetable synthesizer tutorial]({% post_url collections.posts, 'synthesis/android-wavetable-synthesizer/2022-08-02-app-architecture' %}) in one of his research experiments (with proper citation, of course 😉).

+In this episode, apart from Victor's inspirating career, we focus on digital musical instruments:

+* What is a "good" digital musical intrument like?
+* Is it a fixed "box" that you should learn how to play?
+* Or should it be "abused" by opening "the box," and messing with its internals?
+* Can an artist change the digital intrument to make it their own?

+We conclude with the discussion of Victor's LDSP C++ framework to enable low-level audio device control on Android devices.

 This episode is a must-listen for anyone interested in the future of musical interfaces, hackable hardware, and the technology that drives them!

 {% include 'podcast_cta' %}

 ## Episode Contents

 From this episode, you will learn:

 * How Victor Zappi's journey led him through several disciplines to reach a unique intersection.
 * The story behind creating the Bela platform and its mission to provide ultra-low latency for interactive audio.
 * The philosophy of "hackable instruments" and "appropriation" in musical expression, inspired by concepts like John Cage's prepared piano.
-* Insights into the LDSP C++ framework for achieving real-time audio on rooted Android devices.
+* Insights into the LDSP C++ framework for achieving low-level audio device access on rooted Android devices.
 * The technology behind the Hyper Drumhead instrument and the potential of GPU-accelerated audio.
 * Practical advice for getting started in audio programming, DSP, and academic research.
 * An inside look at the NIME (New Interfaces for Musical Expression) community.

-This episode was recorded on ______________
+This episode was recorded on February 18, 2025.

 ## References